iansinnott/iansinnott.github.io/content/_posts/2017-08-20-migrating-a-blog-to-gatsby-part-2-of-gatsby-migration.md

   createPage({
     path: `/my-custom-page/`,
     component: postTemplate,
-    context: {} // Context will be passed in to the page query as graphql vars });
+    context: {} // Context will be passed in to the page query as graphql variables });
 };
 ```